abertuccio/users-articles-api/README.md

 ```

-mongodb will run on localhost:27017
-server will run on localhost:3000
+**mongodb will run on localhost:27017 and server will run on localhost:3000**